What is PISA?

-PISA is the only international education survey to measure the knowledge and skills of 15-year-olds.
-It builds the national picture of pupil achievement of this age group, with implications for local and national policy and developments.
+PISA is the world’s largest international education study that measures the knowledge and skills of 15-year-olds.
+The results help us understand the national picture of pupil achievement of this age group and directly influence national policy and developments.

-PISA helps us to understand how well pupils can apply knowledge and skills in reading, science and mathematics to analyse, reason and communicate effectively as they examine, interpret and solve problems.
+PISA helps us to understand how well pupils can apply knowledge and skills in mathematics, science and reading to analyse, reason and communicate effectively as they examine, interpret and solve problems.
 The study also collects valuable information on pupils’ attitudes and motivations to help understand how they contribute to pupil performance.

 PISA provides an opportunity to compare achievement internationally and encourages countries to learn from each other, creating fairer and more inclusive school systems.
-So far, more than 80 countries and economies have taken part in PISA, providing a rich set of data for comparisons.
+So far, more than 80 countries and economies have taken part, providing a rich set of data for comparison.

-What are the benefits of taking part in the study?
+What are the benefits to my school of taking part in the study?

-– The study also provides insights into areas such as social and gender equality, and attitudes to learning, allowing policy-makers to learn from best practice within the UK and other countries.
+– Providing insights into areas such as social and gender equality, and attitudes to learning, allowing policy-makers to learn from best practice within the UK and internationally.

 What support is provided to schools who participate?

 We greatly appreciate the contribution of schools to this important study and are committed to ensuring that participation is as straightforward as possible for your staff and pupils.
 Minimal administration is required from school staff and there is no prior preparation for pupils.
 A PISA Test Administrator will attend your school on the day of the study to administer the test and you are not required to do any marking.

 We have a team dedicated to supporting you throughout the study.
 You can contact the PISA Support Team with any questions you may have (Monday-Friday).

 The PISA study comprises a two-hour computer-based assessment in which pupils answer multiple-choice and open-ended questions on mathematics, science and reading.
 Each pupil will take different combinations of test items from within a larger question bank.